817: The Horror of Party Beach

-John Hurt is a British actor known for his roles in such films as The Elephant Man, in which he played title character John Merrick, and Alien, in which he played the victim in the famous “chest-burster” scene.
+John Hurt (1940-2017) was a British actor known for his roles in such films as The Elephant Man, in which he played title character John Merrick, and Alien, in which he played the victim in the famous “chest-burster” scene.

 The incredible horrible Mr. Limpet.

 The Incredible Mr. Limpet is a 1964 film starring Don Knotts as a man who is transformed into a fish.

 Yeah, all this talk about swimming with the sharks—well, I do it every day, pal!

 Swim with the Sharks Without Being Eaten Alive is a business book by Harvey Mackay.
 First published in 1988, the book offers advice on how to claw your way to the top.

 Thing was the disembodied hand on the TV series The Addams Family, which aired from 1964-1966.
 “Luca Brasi sleeps with the fishes” is a famous line from the 1972 film The Godfather.